Image Credits: midoriya21/shutterstock.com

 Inspection activities take place to ensure the safety of the ground environment.
 Foundations are generally made of concrete, a material that is long-lasting and relatively inexpensive with high strength and waterproof properties.

-Good concrete foundations should have a perfectly proportionate concrete mix that should be approved by the concerned authorities.
-The construction process for concrete foundations will need a suitable formwork and proper execution of activities such as shuttering, mixing of various ingredients to form the required concrete and barrowing and pouring of the concrete.
+Good concrete foundations should have a perfectly proportionate concrete mix that should be approved by the appropriate authorities.
+The construction process for concrete foundations requires suitable formwork and the proper execution of activities such as shuttering, mixing the various ingredients to form the required concrete, and barrowing and pouring of the concrete.